Last Updated on

 Preparing for LASIK

-Preparing for LASIK begins with a thorough consultation with Dr. Mario Di Pascuale or Dr. Noah Kim.
+Preparing for LASIK begins with a thorough consultation with Dr. Mario Di Pascuale or Dr. Austin Ellyson.
 During this meeting, you will undergo a thorough eye examination and discuss your vision correction needs and goals.
 Once you are deemed a good candidate for LASIK, your procedure will be scheduled.